 We therefore prioritise flood risks classified as extreme, based on their social, safety and economic consequences, and build infrastructure to reduce their severity and impact.

 Informing the design of new suburbs

 We make sure new suburbs are better designed, with:

 - underground drainage that can handle common storms

 - planned overland flow paths like roads, channels and open spaces, which carry excess floodwater away from houses.

-Discover how we manage drainage infrastructure, including our work to minimise the impact of flooding by safely carrying stormwater away from built-up areas into rivers and creeks.
-This includes major capital projects to reduce flood risk, and the role of retarding basins.
+Our work minimises the impact of flooding by safely carrying stormwater away from built-up areas into rivers and creeks.
+This includes major capital projects to reduce flood risk.

-Check out our rainfall and river level data, which we monitor to warn other government agencies of major floods.
+Tip: Check out daily and weekly rainfall and river levels.
+We monitor this data to warn other government agencies of major floods.